Last Update: April 20, 2019

 Those of us wanting to completely divorce ourselves from gasoline face this question - How do we avoid being limited in where we can drive?
 How do we drive our electric car in areas with no charging stations?
 How can we charge our electric car from a regular power outlet?
 With a long-range electric car, do we need to worry over areas with no charging stations?

-The automakers in their infinite wisdom decided recharging an electric car must be done with a special-purpose charging cord.
+The automakers in their infinite wisdom decided electric car charging must be done with a special-purpose charging cord.
 We cannot take a regular extension cord, plug it into a regular power outlet, and plug that directly into the car.
 The extension cord must be adapted to the charging port on our car.

 The key to charging from a regular power outlet is to carry a charging station in the car.
 Every electric car is sold with a low power charging station that's meant to be a fallback in case you get stuck somewhere.
 It is compact and light enough to always be carried in the car.
 Even though its charging rate is very low, it's better than being completely unable to recharge at all.

 If your portable charging station draws more power the power outlet supports -- say, a 32 amp charging station connected to a 20 amp (16 amp continuous) power outlet -- well, you'd better hope the circuit breaker or fuse does its job.
 It's important that the charging rate be within the limits of the wiring and power outlet you're using.
+An electrical fire is possible if you make a mistake.

 I own an OpenEVSE, a very portable charging station you build as a kit.
 By pressing the setup button you can change the charging rate from 6 amps up to (I think) 40 amps.
 Once selected, the OpenEVSE overrides the charging rate requested by the car, so your charging session fits within the constraints.

-For example, one place I frequent has several NEMA 6-20 plugs available.
+For example, one place I frequent has several NEMA L6-20 plugs available.
 These are 240 volt outlets and the charging session must be limited to 16 amps.
 A quick adjustment on the OpenEVSE takes care of that.

 Some areas still have signs warning "Last gas for N miles" because there's no gasoline stations.
 Those signs do get ignored from time to time, and people get stuck with no fuel.
 That nearly happened to me the last time I drove across the Mojave Desert, not because I ignored the warning signs, but because of the distance between gasoline stations that were still in business.